Below you’ll find all of our 2020 RV life updates from the road in one place.

 I cried for days and started wondering just how much more I could take in one year.

-In retrospect though, I am so happy we had our little furry buddy on the road with us as long as we did.
+In retrospect, though, I am so happy we had our little furry buddy on the road with us as long as we did.
+RV life meant we got to be with Vodka even more during the end of her life.
 She saw so much, and she loved it all right up until the end.

 Also, I hope I’m not making you sad.
 My goal with this website is only to inspire, encourage and provide joy.
 But I would be lying if I didn’t admit this was a challenging time.